 - attitudes (such as esthetical or consumer preferences),

 ⤷ that different cultures exhibit around the world.

-Examples of cultural differences in local markets are numerous
+Examples of local markets’ cultural differences are numerous

 But maybe well illustrated by the multitude of different linguistic practices, e.g.↴

-- In India alone, there are 122 major languages and around 1600 other languages → while in much smaller Papua New Guinea more than 750 languages are spoken.
+- There are 122 major languages and around 1600 other languages in India alone, → while in much smaller Papua New Guinea, more than 750 languages are spoken.

 - Or in the forms of greeting that range:

-- to hongi – traditional Maori greeting in New Zealand, done by simultaneously pressing noses and foreheads.
+- to hongi – traditional Maori greeting in New Zealand, done by pressing noses and foreheads simultaneously.

 🌎 At SIGNEWORDS, we integrate language consultancy and translation services in all languages.
 To check all our services and ask for a free quote, contact us HERE ツ